BasiqueEvangelist/FlashFreeze/README.md

-# PaletteBypass
+# FlashFreeze
-PaletteBypass is a server-side Fabric mod that allows server owners to remove and add content-adding mods without dropping any blocks or items.
+FlashFreeze is a server-side Fabric mod that allows server owners to remove and add content-adding mods without dropping any blocks or items.

 ## Progress